ehicks05/cinemang-frontend/readme.md

-# cinemang-frontend
+# cinemang

 ## Overview
-This repo is the frontend for Cinemang, a movie-finder app.
+Cinemang is a movie-finder app.

 It is powered by a Supabase instance that is populated with data from TMDB via this import script: https://github.com/ehicks05/cinemang-backend.
 The Supabase instance provides a REST-ish API and acts as the backend service.